Frequently Asked Questions

 My Account

-Our servers are all based in Germany where we adhere to strict terms of data protection.
-So you can be sure that your personal information is stored in a safe place and will never be given to third parties.
-We only use it to find the right tester for the job!
+Your information will be save with us, as our servers are located in Germany where we must follow strict terms of data protection (GDPR).
+So, you can be sure that your personal information is stored in a secure place and will never be given to third parties.
+We only use it to match the right tester with the right job!

 No. Due to the non-disclosure section in our Terms & Conditions you are prohibited from sharing information about tests.